 Superfoods and Protein Powders: Navitas Naturals, E3 Live, Healthforce Nutritionals, Nutiva, Garden of Life, Vega, Essential Living Foods, Amazing Grass, Vivapura, Boku, and VitaForce all have excellent superfood and protein powders that you can use to boost the nutrients in your smoothies.

 Organic Whole Grains: rolled oats, quinoa flakes, cooked quinoa, cooked millet, cooked amaranth, or cooked barley can make your smoothies more filling and are great additions during the colder winter months.
 Use 2 tablespoons rolled oats or quinoa flakes or up to 1/2 cup cooked grains per smoothie.

 Flavor Boosters: 1-2 tablespoons fresh lemon or lime juice.

 To create quick and delicious smoothies follow these instructions:

-In a high speed blender, add the frozen or fresh fruit, followed by leafy greens and or herbs, superfoods powders, natural sweeteners, healthy fats, 1 cup of ice if using, and the liquid last and blend until smooth and creamy.
+In a high speed blender, add the frozen or fresh fruit, followed by leafy greens and or herbs, superfoods or protein powders, natural sweeteners, healthy fats, 1 cup of ice if using, and the liquid last and blend until smooth and creamy.
 Enjoy!
 If using other vegetables like carrots or whole grains add them in right after the fruit.